 There are many effective submissions from the closed guard in BJJ martial arts that you can do when you put your feet on the mats.
 Besides, many World Champions like Roger Gracie have well-used a great closed guard submission chain to defeat advanced opponents.

 If you’re wondering what kind of submissions you can do from the full guard?
-There are a number of the simplest submissions from this position including lapel chokes, triangle choke, Guillotine, Kimura, armbar, and many others.
+There are a number of the simplest submissions from this position including lapel chokes, triangle chokes, Guillotine, Kimura, armbar, and many others.

 Cross Choke from full guard